theDovelyDev/theprojectfolder/cloudresumechallenge/blog_cloudresumechallenge.md

 ## Thoughts

-If you decided to complete the challenge, I've created a YouTube playlist of all the videos I found helpful.
+If you decide to complete the challenge, I've created a YouTube playlist of all the videos I found helpful.

-I hope you decide to complete The Cloud Resume Challenge.